A college degree is still your best bet for earning top dollar.

 Like nearly every health care job, the field is growing fast as the country ages and current workers retire.
 It also suffers from the usual health care irony — there’s a shortage of respiratory therapists but limited spots in training programs.

 This is Part Six in our series on college and careers.
-Don't miss Part One on the advent of the "college economy," Part Two on planning life after high school, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers and Part Five on the state's heavy investment in engineering programs.
+Don't miss Part One on the advent of the "college economy," Part Two on planning life after high school, Part Three on Kansas' tech college boom, Part Four on free dual credit classes for high schoolers, Part Five on the state's heavy investment in engineering education, Part Seven on "degree inflation," and Part Eight on the lack of access to four-year college in southwest Kansas.

 Stephan Bisaha reports on education for KMUW in Wichita and the Kansas News Service, a collaboration of KMUW, Kansas Public Radio, KCUR and High Plains Public Radio covering health, education and politics.
 Follow him on @SteveBisaha.